 Employees who suffer an injury at work, or contract a job-related injury, are typically interested in two things – feeling better and returning to work.
+For those who start to feel better, a return to work program is the best way of getting back into work safely and quickly.
 However, many times workers do not get better, and state-provided workers compensation is not enough to pay for the treatment they require, the wages they have lost, or the expenses incurred.
-Trimble & Associates have years of experience helping injured and sick workers heal their bodies and mend their lives.
+Trimble & Grant, PLLC have years of experience helping injured and sick workers heal their bodies and mend their lives.

-The following information is provided by Trimble and Associates as a resource to help injured workers understand the rules governing their on-the-job injury under Texas workers’ compensation.
+The following information is provided by Trimble & Grant, PLLC as a resource to help injured workers understand the rules governing their on-the-job injury under Texas workers’ compensation.

 This information is provided for general information only and does not constitute legal advice nor does it create any kind of attorney client relationship.
 The information based upon assumed hypothetical fact situations which may or may not apply to a specific situation.
 As the law is constantly evolving, one should consult with an attorney about any of these matters.